New England Swimming Holes You Can Drive To Without Hiking (2026)

 6. Sabbaday Falls — Waterville, New Hampshire

 Kancamagus Highway.
-Paved path, boardwalk over the flume, railings.
-The most accessible waterfall trail in New Hampshire.
+Paved path, boardwalk over the flume, and railings along the main viewing route.
+It is one of New Hampshire's strongest low-effort waterfall stops, but visitors should verify current accessibility with the White Mountain National Forest before traveling.
 No swimming at the falls.
 Open the Sabbaday Falls guide.

 7. Texas Falls — Hancock, Vermont